-Particulars March 31, 2021 Claims against the Company not acknowledged as debts: (i) Excise Matter Excise duty demands relating to disputed classification, assessable values, availment of 21.67 20.24 credit etc. which the Company has contested and is in appeal at various levels. (ii) Customs Matter Customs duty demands relating to disputed classification which the Company has 1.37 1.26 contested and is in appeal at various levels. (iii) Income Tax The company has preferred an appeal before the Commissioner of Income Tax (Appeals) against the Order of the Assessing Officer in which they have disallowed against sec.
-14A in 1.41 1.41 respect of exempt income, Depreciation on Land/ rights in Land of Godrej One and cash deposited during demonetization period. (iv) GST matters GST demand pertains to disallowance of input tax credit claimed in Trans 1 & 2.
-The 0.87 Company shall be filing an appeal against the impugned order in the GST Appellate 0.87 - Tribunal as and when the same is constituted (v) Surety Bond issued on behalf of related party 1.21 1.21 (vi) Guarantees issued by the Banks and counter guaranteed by the Company 5.62 8.10 (vii) Letter of comfort issued to a bank on behalf of Subsidiary Company 25.00 - (viii) Claims against the Company not acknowledged as debt 6.26 8.50
+Partic culars March 31, 2023 March 31, 2022 Clain ns against the Company not acknowledged as debts: (i) Excise Matter Excise duty demands relating to disputed classification, assessable values, availment of credit etc. which the Company has contested and is in appeal at various levels.
+14.44 21.67 (ii) Customs Matter Customs duty demands relating to disputed classification which the Company has contested and is in appeal at various levels.
+1.48 1.37 (iii) Income Tax The company has preferred an appeal before the Commissioner of Income Tax (Appeals) against the Order of the Assessing Officer in which they have disallowed against sec.
+14A in respect of exempt income, Depreciation on Land/ rights in Land of Godrej One and cash deposited during demonetization period.
+1.78 1.41 (iv) GST matters GST demand pertains to disallowance of input tax credit claimed in Trans 1 & 2.
+The Company shall be filing an appeal against the impugned order in the GST Appellate Tribunal as and when the same is constituted.
+0.87 0.87 (v) Surety Bond issued on behalf of related party.
+1.21 1.21 (vi) Letter of comfort issued to a bank on behalf of Subsidiary Company 25.00 25.00 (vii) Claims against the Company not acknowledged as debt 6.63 6.26